Child Psychiatrist: Educational Requirements

 Psychologists and psychiatrists work with people suffering from grief, trauma or mental disorders.
 Both professions, though...

-While there are no online programs in child psychiatry, due to the clinical components, there are online master's degree...
+Due to clinical components, there are no online programs in child psychiatry, but there are online master's degree programs in...

 Psychiatrists are licensed medical doctors who diagnose and treat mental illness; they're able to prescribe medication for...